juan-soares/TEST2/README.md

 * :octocat: [Authors](#authors)

 ## Description
-Clone of Google Website, to pratice HTML and CSS concepts, such as semantch, CSS variables, selectors, pseudo-classes and responsive layout.
+Clone of Google Website, to practice HTML and CSS concepts, such as semantic, CSS variables, selectors, pseudo-classes and responsive layout.

 ## Demo
 ![](demo/demo.gif)